agirbau/agirbau.github.io/_pages/cv.md

 <b>Actively contributing to</b>: [Event-Vision library](https://github.com/shiba24/event-vision-library)

+Member of the Spanish Association of Researchers in Japan [ACE](https://en.acejapon.jp/)

 Lecturer at the [4th Summer school on Deep Learning for Vision, Barcelona](https://telecombcn-dl.github.io/2019-dlcv/)

 Served as course delegate during University